HappyPorch/uSplit/README.md

 We also manually release new versions on the [Umbraco package repository](https://our.umbraco.org/projects/website-utilities/usplit/).
 Since this is a manual process these updates are available later than via NuGet, and not all versions might be released here.

-#### Umbraco package repository gotchas
+#### Umbraco package repository gotchas (versoin 1.0.x; Umbraco <= 7.5 only)

 This method of installation does not update any NuGet packages. uSplit however requires `Newtonsoft.Json` version 7 or above.

-Version 7 of this library is packaged with uSplit and will get copied over into the target bin folder when you install the pacakge.
+`Newtonsoft.Json` version 7 is therefore packaged with uSplit `1.0.x` and will get copied over into the target bin folder when you install the pacakge.
 If you by any chance used a newer version than the one we distribute make sure to place it back!

 Target site needs to update the assembly binding redirect to point to version 7 (unless it is using a newer version):